beta382/fnsolver/README.md

 ## Building

-FnSolver does not require any external libraries.
-You only need a need a C++ toolchain that supports C++20, and a relatively up-to-date version of CMake.
+FnSolver requires a C++ toolchain that supports C++20, Qt 6.8 or higher, and CMake 3.28 or higher.

 If you are building on Linux, it is recommended to configure and build from the provided CMake presets, which are:

 - `debug` (GCC Debug build)
 - `release` (GCC Release build with optimizations)
 - `release-win` (mingw-w64 GCC cross-compile for Windows Release build with optimizations; requires mingw-w64)
+- `debug-win-msvc` (MSVC Windows Debug build)
+- `release-win-msvc` (MSVC Windows Release build with optimizations)

 Run the following commands: